EEEManchester/gazebosim_world_generator/Readme.md

 The repository contains a ROS node called generate_environment which when running offered the services generate_world and evolve_world.

 These services require a config file to be passed and optionally can also be passed a map(image) to overwrite the image defined in the config file.
 This allows a generic config file to be applied to different maps.

+## Example Generation

+Firstly watch the video in the media folder to get an understanding of what this repository is trying to do.
+It uses config files and coloured pixels to represent environments to generate.

+If you have successfully downloaded this repository try launching the world file custom_env2.world, found the world/custom_env2/ folder.
+You should see very little other than the walls.
+If you compare this world to the custom_env2.tiff int he maps folder there are obviously items missing.
+This is due to worlds which use custom model requiring the models to either be hardcoded or on your systems gazebo model path.
+If you wish to use the gazbeo model path this will make specifying model locations easier but is not required and for the purposes of this example we shall simply hardcode the locations.

+The first thing which need to be changed are these model locations.
+These can be found in config file /config/custom_env2.yaml. scroll down to file the definitions of the custom models and each models dae_location.
+They should start "/home/tom/ROS.....
+These need to be replaced with yourown file path.
+The files themselves exist in the meshes folder of this repository, or if you wish to use meshes from another location you can specify other locations too.

+Once you have swapped out the file paths you shold be able to run the world builder.
+This is done by running:

+"rosrun gazebosim_world_generator generate_environment.py"

+This will make a service called generate_world appear.

+You can them call the service from your catkin_ws using:

+rosservice call /generate_world "map_file: 'src/gazebosim_world_generator/maps/custom_env2.tiff'
+config_file: 'src/gazebosim_world_generator/config/custom_env2.yaml' "

+Specifying the location of the image you want to make into a world and its config file.

+Once this service has run you should be able to open the world file in world/custom_env2/custom_env2.world and see an office scenario where some chairs and tables have been added, with chairs in two different orientations along with sound double high stacked bookcases.

+Feel free to mess with this world or any of the others provided to familirise youself with the basic world generation.

 ## Drawing a map